-The programme provides postgraduate training in Food Regulatory Affairs with Veterinary Public Health specialism.
+The programme provides postgraduate training in Veterinary Public Health with Food Regulatory Affairs specialism.

 In this section

-This programme provides students with broad knowledge and understanding of food regulatory affairs and promotes their ability to assess available evidence and data, make sound judgements and communicate findings effectively to all stakeholders in the food chain – producers, regulators, industry and consumers.
+This programme provides students with broad knowledge and understanding of veterinary public health and related food regulation issues and promotes student's ability to assess available evidence and data, make sound judgements and communicate findings effectively to all stakeholders in the food chain – producers, regulators, industry and consumers.
 Relevant EU food regulatory policy is integrated within the lectures and translated into a coherent regulatory framework so that students will grasp the complex idea of total regulation of the food chain from primary production through to consumer health issues.
 Core domains of VPH are addressed in relation to the regulatory responsibilities of the veterinarians and the protection of animal health and welfare and human health.

 Teaching is through online lectures, online discussions, individual support, video and internet links with staff, independent learning, and work in small groups.